ccnmtl/compiled3/content/articles/accessibility-awareness.md

     caption="What animal is this?"
     alt="What animal is this?" >}}

 What leads you to your answer?
-Is there anything in the caption, or anywhere else that helps you identify the subject in the photograph?
+Is there anything in the caption, or anywhere else that helps you identify the subject in the photograph? how would you describe this photograph to another person?

 If I tell you it’s a dog, would you believe me?

 The animal in the photograph is a _tanuki_, a mammal in the canid (dog) family, also known as the Japanese raccoon dog.
 The raccoon dog is named for the resemblance of the raccoon, but they are not at all related.

 This information would be useful to have as the caption, and as the alternative text for the image to convey the context and description of the image.
 Screen readers can read the text, and search engines can index it as an added bonus.
 Without an alternative text, and the auxiliary caption, users will miss out on the information the image is trying to relay.

 ## Video: movement and sound

 At the Center for Teaching and Learning, we’re always developing web applications and online video content for educational settings.
 We do our best to conform to the Universal Design for Learning.
 Our focus is always ensuring that what we make supports the methods of instruction and the benefit of learning.

 Let’s review the following instructional video.